 To qualify as a REIT under the Internal Revenue Code, not more than 50% in value of our outstanding stock may be owned, directly or indirectly, by five or fewer individuals (as defined in the Internal Revenue Code to include certain entities) at any time during the last half of each taxable year after our first year in which we qualify as a REIT.
 Our amended and restated certificate of incorporation, with certain exceptions, authorizes our Board of Directors to take the actions that are necessary and desirable to qualify as a REIT.
 Pursuant to our amended and restated certificate of incorporation, no person may beneficially or constructively own more than 9.8% in value or in number of shares, whichever is more restrictive, of our common or capital stock following the completion of this offering.
 Our Board of Directors may grant an exemption from this 9.8% stock ownership limitation, in its sole discretion, subject to such conditions, representations and undertakings as it may determine are reasonably necessary.
 We expect our Board of Directors to grant American Capital an exemption from this ownership limitation.
 Pursuant to our amended and restated certificate of incorporation, our Board of Directors has the power to increase or decrease the percentage of common or capital stock that a person may beneficially or constructively own.
-However, any decreased stock ownership limit will not apply to any person whose percentage ownership of our common or capital stock, as the case may be, is in excess of such decreased stock ownership limit until that person's percentage ownership of our common or capital stock, as the case may be, equals or falls below the decreased stock ownership limit.
-Until such a person's percentage ownership of the decreased stock ownership limit.
-The ownership limits imposed by the tax law are based upon direct or indirect ownership by "individuals," but only during the last half of a tax year.
+However, any decreased stock ownership limit will not apply to any person whose percentage ownership of our common or capital stock, as the case may be, equals or falls below the decreased stock ownership limit.
+Until such a person's percentage ownership of our common or capital stock, as the case may be, falls below such decreased stock ownership limit, until such a person's percentage ownership of our common or capital stock, as the case may be, falls below such decreased stock ownership limit, until such a person's percentage ownership of the decreased stock ownership limit: The ownership limits imposed by the tax law are based upon direct or indirect ownership by "individuals," but only during the last half of a tax year.
 The ownership limits contained in our amended and restated certificate of incorporation apply to the ownership at any time by any "person," which term includes entities.
-These ownership limit are intended to assist us in complying with the tax law requirements, and to minimize administrative burdens.
-However, these ownership limits might also delay or prevent a transaction or a change in our control that might involve a premium price for our common stock or otherwise be in the best interest of our stockholders.
+These ownership limitations are intended to assist us in complying with the tax law requirements, and to minimize a